marcosdm/adventofcode/README.md

 # AdventOfCode
-This is the repository for my developments in [Advent of Code link](https://adventofcode.com/) (created by Eric Wastl).
+This is the repository for my developments in [Advent of Code](https://adventofcode.com/) (created by Eric Wastl).